WouterVerschuren/S3Portfolio/README.md

 Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

 ### how I plan to show this learning outcome in my project:

+## 6 Requirements and Design

+You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using multiple types of test techniques.

+Clarifications:

+Multiple types of test techniques: You apply user acceptance testing and stakeholder feedback to validate the quality of the requirements.
+You evaluate the quality of the design (e.g., by testing or prototyping) taking into account the formulated quality properties like security and performance.

+### how I plan to show this learning outcome in my project:

+## 7 Cultural differences and ethics

+You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.

+Clarifications:

+Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.

+Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;

+Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

+### how I plan to show this learning outcome in my project: